The Customer's View: How VIP Services Make Business Better

 Edmonton Valve and Fitting even straightens out the bins when workers grab a part, change their minds and put it back in the wrong place.

 Alberta Newsprint also has taken advantage of Swagelok Energy Advisors.
-Field engineer have come to the plant to do energy audits and help out with preventing air leaks.
+Field service technicians have come to the plant to do energy audits and help out with preventing air leaks.

 When a millwright or other employee on the floor sees the need for additional skills, they can turn to Edmonton Valve and Fitting for training.